joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

   }
 }
 ```
 11. Click on the "Redshift: Load Data" state, and enter the following under "API Parameters".
-Make sure you replace all instances of the values of "\<Region\>" and "\<AccountId\>" - Important: <AccountId> needs to be replaced in 3 places: in the StateMachineArn, in the bucket name and in the ARN for the RedshiftExecutionRole.
+Make sure you replace all instances of the values of "\<Region\>" and "\<AccountId\>" - **Important**: <AccountId> needs to be replaced in 3 places: in the StateMachineArn, in the bucket name and in the ARN for the RedshiftExecutionRole.
 ```
 {
   "StateMachineArn": "arn:aws:states:<Region>:<AccountId>:stateMachine:sforchlab-RedshiftQuery",